Legal employment for your global team

 Want to learn more about employment contracts in Ireland?
 Download our full template today!

-Employers in Ireland are required to provide mandatory employment benefits as outlined by national labour laws.
-To stay competitive, many also offer additional perks beyond the legal minimum.
-Understanding both is key to attracting and retaining top talent.
+Employers in Ireland must provide statutory employment benefits under national labour laws.
+Many also offer additional perks to remain competitive and attract talent.

 Want to learn more about all the employee benefits available in Ireland?